phone(833)316-3170 homeinfo@agavehomeloans.com

 What is a Conventional Loan?

 A conventional loan is a loan option that is not backed by a government entity.
-It is the most common of the four loans, making up over 80% of loans closed in 2021.
+It is the most common of the four loans, making up over 53% of mortgage originations in 2023.

 Conventional loans can be divided into two broad categories